ericduran/digitalocean-indicator/README.md

  - Prevent empty application window
  - prevent app from displaying in the dock
  - EVERY OTHER FEATURE REQUIRE TO MAKE THIS WORK
+ - try to remember how any of this works tomorrow.